Exploring the chemistry, applications, and environmental impact of chemical foaming agents.

 Learn How to Use Foaming Agents More Effectively

-Foaming agents can be important in changing how your company manufactures plastics and plastic parts.
+Chemical foaming agents can be important in changing how your company manufactures plastics and plastic parts.
 Before you jump into using foaming agents, spend some time learning the specifics of using foaming agents from an expert in foaming agents and other plastic additives.

 Phoenix Plastics specializes in helping manufacturers improve the overall quality of their plastic parts.
 Contact us to discuss how our foaming agents can help you make better plastic products.